 Food prices stabilised in the second quarter of the year and decreased to pre-invasion levels after the signature of the Black Sea Grain Initiative in July.
+In November, prices remained very similar to those of October, with small decreases for most products.

-However, as of September 2022, food prices (measured through the FAO Food Price Index) were 5.5% higher than one year earlier.
-Furthermore, the Initiative is unlikely to fully stabilise markets, as quantities exported remain low, the situation in the Black Sea remains fragile as recent events testify, and global trade patterns have been significantly altered.
+However, the Initiative is unlikely to fully stabilise markets, as quantities exported from Ukraine remain below historical levels, the situation in the Black Sea remains fragile (as recent events testify), and global trade patterns have been significantly altered.
 Food prices are thus expected to remain volatile and high in the next couple of years.

 Beyond food prices, the Russian invasion is also impacting food security through its negative effect on the prices of energy and fertiliser - which were already very high before the invasion.
+Fertiliser prices are two and half times their 2019 level, and affordability is at its lowest since 2008/09.
+While farmers in developed regions are likely to maintain high levels of fertiliser use, in poorer countries fertiliser use is expected to decline.
+As a consequence, global grain supplies are expected to tighten in 2022-23.